vis-kid/previewer/_posts/2016-12-05-Git-Autosquashing.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 pick aaa1111 A first commit

 pick bbb2222 A second commit

 fixup ddd4444 fixup!
-A second commit pick ccc3333 A third commit
+A second commit

+pick ccc3333 A third commit

 Show that fixup commit is now reordered right after the commit it is squashed into.
 It is already in the right place.

 Compapre to git log from before.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Since we start with the oldest commit at the top, the commits to be squashed need to come right after the specified commit they get squashed into.

 As you can see, the fixup commit is now already in that new position.
-It comes right after the second commit in which it will be squashed into.
+It comes right after the specified commit in which it will be squashed into.

 ## Screen 06
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++